TowerSensing/TowerSensing/README.md

 * `CPU` contains codes of TowerSensing and the related algorithms implemented on CPU platforms.

+* `APP` contains codes of TowerSensing and the related algorithms in our application experiments.

+    * `APP/distributed_measurement` contains codes of TowerSensing and the realted algorithm in a simulated distributed measurement system.

-* `DML` contains codes of TowerSensing and the related algorithms in a simulated distributed machine learning (DML) system.
+    * `APP/distributed_ml` contains codes of TowerSensing and the related algorithm in a simulated distributed machine learning (DML) system.

+    * `APP/join_aggregate` contains codes of TowerSensing and the related algorithm in the task of join-aggregate estimation.

+* `Math` contains codes related to our mathematical analysis.

+* `Redis` contains codes of TowerSensing implemented on top of [Redis](https://redis.io/).

 * `FPGA` contains codes of TowerSensing implemented on FPGA platforms.

 * More details can be found in the folders.